Phala-Network/phat-offchain-rollup/ink/contracts/test_oracle/README.md

  - handle the messages to feed the trading pair.
 Only an address granted as `ATTESTOR` can do it.
  - display the trading pair with this id.
  - allow meta transactions to separate the attestor and the payer.
+ - managed the roles and grant an address as `ADMIN`, `MANAGER` or `ATTESTOR`.
+Only the admin can do it.

-By default, the contract owner is granted as `MANAGER` but it is not granted as `ATTESTOR`.
+By default, the contract owner is granted as `ADMIN` and `MANAGER` but it is not granted as `ATTESTOR`.

 ## Build